forestgrape/coronavirus/index.md

 #### Minor Updates
 - 18.4.
 Added section data availability
 - 10-15.4.20: Many formulations especially in Public Advice and in Prevent Early on Mucus Accumulations
-- 10.4.20 Added section Habitat of Betacoronaviruses and combined with/reordered sections in Evidence from Biological Properties
+- 10.4.20 Added section Habitat of betacoronaviruses and combined with/reordered sections in Evidence from Biological Properties
 - 9.4.20 Started section Covid-19
 - 5.4.20 Clarified Early On Ventilators section and added more ref
 - 4.4.20 Updated section evidence from spread patterns (Cruise Ship)